rbroderi/naay/README.md

 ![Dead Code Free](https://img.shields.io/badge/Dead_Code-Free-brightgreen?logo=moleculer&logoColor=white)
 ## Vote naay to complicated yaml syntax and parsers.

-The intent of this project is to define a tiny strict YAML subset where **all values are strings**, plus support for `|` block literals, anchors, merges, and YAML-compatible single-line comments — implemented with a Rust core and a Python binding.
-Standalone `# ...` lines and inline comments attached to mappings/sequences are retained in their original positions when you round-trip through the Rust core.
-Speed of parsing and dumping is a chief concern.
-As well as a very small syntax.
-The syntax used retains full compatablility with yaml while only supporting a very limited subset of yaml.
-Good for configs or basic human editable data transfer.
+naay defines a deliberately tiny, strict subset of YAML where **every value is a string** yet you still get `|` block literals, anchors, merges, and inline/standalone comments.
+The Rust core (with its Python binding) preserves comment positions when you round-trip and keeps parsing/dumping extremely fast while enforcing `_naay_version: "<release>"` at the root.
+It is ideal for human-editable configs or lightweight data hand-offs when you want YAML familiarity without the sprawling feature set. retains full yaml compatibility for use with other parsers.
+See https://github.com/rbroderi/ysaqml for its use in a yaml backed sql database.

 This version enforces a root `_naay_version` field that must match the current release string: